constantinpopa11/Pear2Pear_DS2_Assignment1/README.md

 Based on Replicated Append-Only Logs, by Christian F. Tschudin.

 Installer
-You can download the installer (.jar) from here and follow the steps described into  the report.
+You can download the installer (.jar) from here [LINKTOBEADDED] and follow the steps described into  the report.